tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 “Since a week ago,” he said, flashing a grin.
 “Figured it might come in handy.”

 He handed me the bottle, and I took a long drink.
 We sat there for a couple of minutes, recharging our energy.
 Charles ate another protein bar, while I absentmindedly sharpened a stick with my pocketknife.
 I suddenly became aware that the woods had gone dead silent.
-The usual background hum of wind, birds, or insects had vanished, leaving only the crunching of Charles’ chewing.
+The usual background noise of wind, birds, or insects had vanished, leaving only the crunching of Charles’ chewing.
 If not for that, I might’ve thought I’d been struck deaf.

 That’s when I heard a faint rustle from somewhere behind us.